 What’s so appealing about Hayes’ drama is the way in which the focus remains on the couple, who light up when they talk about their creative aspirations for their music, but who struggle to maintain a loving home; but at the same time, Jazz remains the shadow that covers them in the background.
 And it turns out to have a much stronger grip on their lives, and passion for one another, than either one might have predicted when they began to stumbled over so many painful low points at home.
 This intimate drama, with stellar performances by Michael Sapp as Blue and Desiree Perez as Ellie, is as much about the power of music and creativity as it is about how the couples’ lives changes over the years.
 It truly holds you in an almost hypnotic way.
 This is great theater for adults – a show that touches on our emotions as we connect with a couple soaring on the wings of their shared love for music, only to seemingly fall when their differences become too challenging to mount.
 And that is not even the end of the drama."

-Solos is nothing less than the history of jazz in America, as told through the relationship of two people, in three movements and a coda.
+Solos is the history of jazz in America, as told through the relationship of two people, in three movements and a coda.
 It is about love, deception and the hardships and joys of the jazz existence.
 At its heart is the fabulous, always-changing life of the music itself, a dance of timing, in which the rhythms of dialog mimic the rhythms of jazz and the music becomes the third character, reinterpreting the actors' emotional involvements.

 "A touching story about love, truth, God and jazz as religion … a must-see performance." — Orlando CityBeat